yishaiSilver/Spatial-Temporal-Trajectory-Prediction-for-Traffic-Agents/story.md

     - The red agent waits for the olive agent to pass before performing a right-turn onto the main road.
     - The olive agent changes lanes to overcome towards the left right as the input data stops and the output data begins.
 - The velocities are rather noisy; if we look at the bottom three agents, their velocity go all over the place despite them staying relatively still.
 If we are going to use velocity at all, we may need to filter it in some way.
-- Some intents aren't apparent from the data.
-For example, the red agent could just as well have turned left instead of right, but we have no way of knowing that from the input data alone.
-I.e. we cheat by using the output data to determine the intent of the agent, but this will not be available at the time of inference.

 Let's try to discover the coordinate frame by plotting all of the values of p_in on a single plot: